rsksmart/secp256k1/README.md

 libsecp256k1
 ============

+This is an RSK fork of ACINQ (a JNI implementation of secp256k1 from bitcoin-core).
+There are no difference in terms of functionality and performance between this one and bitcoin-core.
+The only thing to mantain is the [JNI project](src/java/README.md), the rest of the project shouldn't be modified.

 [![Build Status](https://travis-ci.org/bitcoin-core/secp256k1.svg?branch=master)](https://travis-ci.org/bitcoin-core/secp256k1)

 Optimized C library for EC operations on curve secp256k1.

-This library is a work in progress and is being used to research best practices.
-Use at your own risk.

 Features:
 * secp256k1 ECDSA signing/verification and key generation.